carlosdigan/snake-game/README.md

 # Snake game

-I created the game 'Snake' with just Javascript and the DOM API to manipulate the page.
+I created the game 'Snake' using Javascript and the DOM API

 It can be played at: https://snakegame-or8sh2iuf-mrcarlosdigans-projects.vercel.app/